 Occasionally, the fact that Ike canonically departs from Tellius at the end of Radiant Dawn for parts unknown is used to have him cross over into other FE universes (or new ones entirely).
 To a much lesser degree, this is also used for MarktheTactician (the Player Character from the seventh game), who also disappears after the events of the game, despite being named the godparent of either Roy or Lilina and promising to meet up again with Eliwood or Hector in the future.

 Fire Emblem Awakening does something similar.
 In one of the SpotPass sidequests Chrom meets a character named Priam who wields Ike's sword Ragnell and claims to be the descendant of the "Radiant Hero" who traveled to Archanea from another world.
 Many Fire Emblem characters, including Marth, Ike, and Roy also all appear in Awakening as DLC characters, though these are apparitions known as "Einherjar" modeled after ancient heroes rather than the actual characters themselves.
 Additionally, the Avatar and/or their child Morgan are hinted to have a connection to the Tactician from Blazing Sword, if not be the same character outright.
-Similar clothing aside, Lyn has a hunch that the Avatar and Tactician might be one in the same (she recognizes him on sight and feels even stronger about her convictions upon learning the Avatar woke up in a strangle place with no recollection of how they got there, just like her Tactician; the player can either confirm or deny her suspicions), whereas Morgan's name in the Japanese version of Awakening is Marc.
+Similar clothing aside, Lyn has a hunch that the Avatar and Tactician might be one in the same (she recognizes him on sight and feels even stronger about her convictions upon learning the Avatar woke up in a strange place with no recollection of how they got there, just like her Tactician; the player can either confirm or deny her suspicions), whereas Morgan's name in the Japanese version of Awakening is Marc.
 Both characters also have access to the Grandmaster class, which was the title awarded in the Japanese version of Blazing Sword for obtaining the highest Tactician ranking.

 Marth is also believed to be arrogant and narcissistic, while Roy is believed to be hyperactive and dumb.
 Their real personality is a humble, just, and intelligent ruler, like many Fire Emblem lords.
 Similarly Ike is believed to be a dumb meathead while he is actually quite intelligent.
+(Awkward Zombie is probably to blame for that.)

 Speaking of Super Smash Bros., it was a very popular idea (save one notable exception), before Brawl came out and gave the Smashers an actual world they lived in via the Subspace Emissary mode, that the Smashers lived in a Reality Show/Big Brother-esque giant mansion, with Master Hand presiding over them all as the lord of the mansion and being some kind of God figure that occasionally came down to play with them all.